jmcvw/mrup/README.md

 ## An RStudio addin for manipulating the “Most Recently Used Projects” list

+Easily open any previous project.
-The addin allows projects to be added to, or removed from, the recent project drop-down menu.
-The addin also makes it possible to rename existing projects without navigating file system manually.
+Add projects to, or remove projects from, the recent project drop-down menu.
+Easily rename existing projects without navigating the file system manually.

 The RStudio menu shows a list of the 10 most recently used projects.
 This is based on the project\_mru file which may contain more than 10